UPDATED JULY 5, 2023

 Imagine a new shop has just opened up in your nearest city.

-The shop looks great and you want to have a browse, but there are all these people standing in front of the door.
+The shop looks intriguing and you want to have a browse, but there are all these people standing in front of the door.

 You’re already feeling frustrated